mickygalaxy/new_sample/DOCUMENTATION.md

 ## 📋 Project Overview

 **M-Config Configuration Manager** is a modern Next.js-based web application built with TypeScript and Tailwind CSS.
-It provides a comprehensive interface for managing configuration patterns, attributes, and system settings for Jaguar Land Rover (JLR) manufacturing systems.
+It provides a comprehensive interface for managing configuration patterns, attributes, and system settings for  manufacturing systems.

 **Version**: 0.0.0
 **Technology Stack**: